LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 * In this step we will initialize the SDK, but only if we're not already in a `valid` state (we checked for that in the previous section).

-* We are using the brandID and appID during this which we declared those in the top of this class).
+* We are using the brandID and appID which we declared in the top of this class.

 * If the initialization is a success, we will call the `openActivity` method